ibm-cloud-docs/virtual-servers/storage/edit-description-portable-storage-volume-psv.md

 ## Next steps
 {: #next-steps-portable-storage}

 After you edit the description for a PSV, it remains in its original location in the list until you exit the portable storage page.
 When you reopen the page, the PSV appears in a new location, based on the description's alphabetical order.
-If the PSV isn't located in this list after the screen relaunches, hold **Ctrl** and click **Refresh** to clear the browser's cache and try again.
+If the PSV isn't located in this list after the screen restarts, hold the Ctrl key and click **Refresh** to clear the browser's cache and try again.
 You can change the description again at any time by repeating the previous steps.